nodejs/node/doc/api/errors.md

 <a id="ERR_UNESCAPED_CHARACTERS"></a>
 ### ERR_UNESCAPED_CHARACTERS

-A string that contains unescaped characters was received.
+A string that contained unescaped characters was received.

 <a id="ERR_UNHANDLED_ERROR"></a>
 ### ERR_UNHANDLED_ERROR